 Nebraska NASA Space Grant is supporting the STEM focus for underrepresented junior high students through our weekly programs to Lincoln Public Schools.
 Hands-on outreach activities involving materials science and technology are aligned to NASA interests such as magnetic materials, high-temperature materials, flexible electronics, smart materials, nanoscience, and energy harvesting - all strengths of Nebraska Center for Materials and Nanoscience faculty at UNL.

-Students from 6-12th grade will participate in a variety of Nanocamps held in June where UNL faculty and graduate students, NCMN & Bright Lights staff, future science teachers and the Department of Physics & Astronomy all work together to present amazing mini-courses about what’s happening in nanotechnology at UNL.
+Students from 6-12th grade will participate in a variety of Nanocamps held this summer where UNL faculty and graduate students, NCMN & Bright Lights staff, future science teachers and the Department of Physics & Astronomy all work together to present amazing mini-courses about what’s happening in nanotechnology at UNL.
 For more information about one of our past nanocamps see NanoCamps page.

 High School Internships: April 2017

 The Nebraska Center for Materials and Nanoscience (NCMN) will host a STEM summer program for high school junior and seniors again this year!
 Faculty from Physics and Engineering give opportunities for high school students to work in their research labs for 8 weeks with the help of a graduate student mentor to guide and train in research techniques.
 Students will present their research results at UNL’s Summer Research Program Symposium August 9.
 For more information see http://ncmn.unl.edu/high-school-internship-application.